joshbegley/nyt-latest/README.md

 `Scroll down for hints and conversation about the puzzle for Thursday, Sept.
 24, 2026.`\
 https://www.nytimes.com/2026/09/23/crosswords/strands-sidekick-935.html

 **U.N.
-Live Updates: Iran’s President Addresses World Leaders After Trump Threat**\
+Live Updates: Iran’s President Accuses U.S. and Israel of Lawless Attacks**\
-`Masoud Pezeshkian is the first leader whose country is at war with the United States to speak to the General Assembly in New York.
-A day earlier, President Trump said he faced a choice whether to “annihilate” the Islamic Republic or make a deal.`\
+`Masoud Pezeshkian is the first leader whose country is at war with the United States to speak to the General Assembly in New York.`\
 https://www.nytimes.com/live/2026/09/23/world/un-general-assembly-iran-ukraine

 **It’s Not the Oscars: U.N.
 Speakers Love to Ignore Its 15-Minute Rule**\